RESULTS OF ICAN LAWSUIT AGAINST FDA REVEALS THAT MERCK’S CHICKEN POX VACCINE, VARIVAX, SHOULD NEVER HAVE BEEN LICENSED

 Merck manufactures the first and only chicken pox vaccine (VARIVAX) sold in the United States.
 VARIVAX is produced by growing chicken pox virus on the cell strain from aborted fetal tissue and was licensed by the FDA in 1995 for people aged 12 months and older.

-Prior to FDA licensure of a new experimental vaccine, such as VARIVAX, they are expected to undergo long-term placebo-controlled clinical trials with typically tens of thousands of participants to assure their safety.
+Prior to FDA licensure of a new experimental vaccines, such as VARIVAX, are expected to undergo long-term placebo-controlled clinical trials with typically tens of thousands of participants to assure their safety.

 In this lawsuit, the FDA finally capitulated and began its production of the requested clinical trial reports, the last of which were recently received.
 A total of 10,796 pages were produced encompassing all the clinical trial reports submitted by Merck to get the VARIVAX license approved.
 A complete copy of the production is available here.